kucingbasah737/redirector/README.md

 ```

 ## Running
-Make sure you have modified **.env" file to match your environtment.
+Make sure you have modified **.env** file to match your environtment.

 ### Dev
 ```